geoffmcl/MMFIO/README.md

 This is an exercise in using the CWinMMFIO class.

-It demostrates copying data from one file to another in this case using memory mapping.
+MMFIO.exe - demostrates copying data from one file to another in this case using memory mapping.

+MMBS.exe - demonstrates using memory mapping in a backing store file.

 Since this is all about the Windows memory mapping of files, it will only compile in Windows.